igormironchik/md4qt/README.md

  * This library was born in the Qt based project.
 Long time the library was not in separate project, and the code was under the GPL license.
- I decied to weak restrictions for the possible users, and separated code into this library, and gave it MIT license.
+ I decided to weak restrictions for the possible users, and separated code into this library, and gave it MIT license.
 Ok, I can template the code, make Qt dependency as optional, and make library header-only.
 Yes, it's not so big effort, I guess a week or two.
 But I don't need it.
 I don't